-- Up to five (5) regularly scheduled workdays leave without loss of salary or wages, in the case of the death of a parent, spouse, common law spouse, brother, sister, child, grandchild, grandparent, mother-in-law, father-in-law, sister-in-law, brother-in-law, son-in-law or daughter-in-law - Additional leave of absences may be granted, upon application to the Secretary Treasurer, with or without pay, including cultural obligations, travel and estate affairs. - Any other request for bereavement leave shall be considered under Article 22.12 General Leave.
+- Up to five (5) regularly scheduled workdays leave without loss of salary or wages, in the case of the death of a parent, foster parent, spouse (same sex, common law spouse), brother, sister, child, foster child, grandchild, grandparent, mother-in-law, father-in-law, sister-in-law, brother-in-law, son-in-law or daughter-in-law. - Additional leave of absences may be granted, upon application to the Secretary Treasurer, with or without pay, including cultural obligations, travel and estate affairs. - Any other request for bereavement leave shall be considered under Article 22.12 - General Leave.